-KATHLEEN D. OPPENHEIMER AND TODD K. BENDOR
+KATHLEEN OPPENHEIMER BERKEY, ESQ., AICP AND TODD K. BENDOR

 Biofouling is the undesirable accumulation of microorganisms, plants, algae, arthropods, or mollusks on a surface, such as a ship's hull, when it is in contact with water for a period of time.
 Biofouling and its traditional remedies pose serious environmental consequences, including 1) the transportation of nonindigenous aquatic species that can outcompete with native species for space and resources, thereby reducing biodiversity and threatening the viability of fisheries or aquaculture, 2) the accumulation of zinc- or copper-based toxins that can harm mollusk and marine mammal populations, and 3) the increase in weight, decrease in flexibility and mobility, and topical damage of marine mammals hosting biofouling organisms.
 There are a number of existing legal mechanisms that address biofouling under international law.
-However, due to the complexity of biofouling, we argue that existing mechanisms are inadequate for comprehensively regulating the problem, leaving aquatic species susceptible to numerous negative
+However, due to the complexity of biofouling, we argue that existing mechanisms are inadequate for comprehensively regulating the problem, leaving aquatic species susceptible to numerous negative effects from biofouling.
+Specifically, the existing mechanisms fail to recognize the optimal factors for biofouling development

-^{} Florida licensed attorney and Master of City and Regional Planning with the Pavese Law Firm in Fort Myers, Florida.
-Ms. Oppenheimer's practice focuses primarily on land use and zoning, real estate and environmental issues related to the development of land, including permitting; drafting comprehensive plan amendments; and representing clients in local government administrative matters before city and county commissions, councils, and boards.
+^{} Florida licensed attorney and certified land planner (AICP) with the Pavese Law Firm in Fort Myers, Florida.
+Ms. Berkey's practice focuses primarily on land use and zoning, real estate and environmental issues related to the development of land, including permitting; drafting comprehensive plan amendments; and representing clients in local government administrative matters before city and county commissions, councils, and boards.